Zhanran: Life

 Zhanran worked to revive and unify the various temples of the tradition under the banner of one school, the "Tiantai school" (Tiantai zong).
 Before the rise of Zhanran, the Tang Tiantai tradition had begun to be challenged by other traditions, like Huayan, Esoteric Buddhism and Chan (Zen) and some Tiantai monasteries like those on Mt.
 Wutai had begun to draw on these traditions as well.
 Zhanran's writings are in part a response to this challenge, and a reassertion of the preeminence of Zhiyi's teachings, as well as an effort to construct a sense of a Tiantai zong (宗, school).

 Zhanran spent much time and energy writing commentaries on the works of Zhiyi, and defending Tiantai doctrines against the competing East Asian Yogācāra, Chan, and Huayan schools, who he also studied deeply.
 For example, Zhanran's commentaries on the Lotus Sutra specifically address and refute the interpretations of Faxiang scholar Kuiji, which grant the Lotus Sutra a status lower to Yogācāra scriptures which teach the theory of icchantika.
 Zhanran's writings on the distinctions between Tiantai and these others schools became central to later Tiantai Buddhism's sense of identity.

 In the 770s, Zhanran traveled widely and taught at various places throughout China, including Suzhou (蘇州), Mount Wutai and Kaiyuan si (開元寺) in Suzhou.
 He was even invited by Chinese emperors Xuanzong (r.
 712–756), Suzong (r.
 756–762), and Daizong (r.
-762–779) to lecture at the imperial court, but he declined to attend, citing illness as an excuse.
+762–779) to lecture at the imperial court, but he declined, citing illness as an excuse.
 Scholars disagree on the reasons why he might have stayed away from court.
 He may have wanted to avoid politics and favored personal connections with his disciples, or he may have been worried that the emperors were more supportive of Daoism and Esoteric Buddhism.

 Later in life, he retired to Guoqing temple on Mt.
 Tiantai.
 He died at Folong in 782.
 With time, Zhanran's influence grew and his works became authoritative in the Tiantai school as he was later considered to be the 9th patriarch of the Tiantai tradition and a Dharma heir (fazi 法子) of Xuanlang.
 However, his status during his lifetime is less clear, and he likely did not gain such prestige officially during his lifetime.